First blog income report? But Toya, ain’t you been publishing income reports?

 Related post on how to make extra money:

 - How to Start a Money Making Blog E-Course

 - How to Earn More Money

 - A Beginners Guide for Starting an Amazon FBA Business

 Okay, let’s do this.
 First things first…

 If you’re interested in blogging away debt and/or offering freelancing services on the internet, I’ve written a detailed guide on how you can get your own site up and running.
 I’ve only been writing here since October 2015 and I’m already making money online.
 No excuses.
-Read How to Start A Blog Using Bluehost and get started today!
+Read How to Start a Blog on a Budget and get started today!
 You can’t make blog income without a blog, yo.